 - Road to Zero Physics Challenge - Science (Years 9 and 10) and VCAL

 Students reflect and respond to the Road to Zero exhibition content by creating a collaborative health campaign video.
 The program begins with a facilitated introduction covering the key features of successful behaviour change campaigns.
 In small groups, students use a range of information sources to research and reflect on road safety behaviours of 14 -17 year old road user groups (either pedestrians or cyclists).
-They use their findings to develop a YouTube campaign with a compelling call to action, reinforcing positive road usage amongst their target audience.
+Students then apply their findings to create a brief video campaign that reinforces positive road use among their peers.